 When first starting levodopa, the most common potential side effects are nausea and vomiting.
 If these occur, doctors usually recommend taking the medication with a small carbohydrate snack, such as crackers or toast, or adding extra carbidopa (Lodosyn).
 Other possible side effects include drowsiness, low blood pressure (which can cause lightheadedness or dizziness) or hallucinations.

 Certain dietary factors, particularly the amount of protein you eat and when, can affect how well levodopa works.
-This is often most noticeable in people who are experiencing dyskinesia or "off" times.
+This is often most noticeable in people who are experiencing "off" times.
 Levodopa and dietary protein, found in meat and fish, for example, are absorbed in the same place in the intestine.
 So, taking the medication with a high-protein meal could decrease the amount of levodopa that is absorbed and the effect you get from that dose.
 (Read more about Parkinson's medications and diet.)

-Adenosine A2A Antagonist
+Adenosine Receptor Antagonist

 Example: Nourianz* (istradefylline)